 Safety & Health: ensure food safety, environmental sanitation, and occupational safety and health.
 Protecting Your Safety & Health and Safe and Healthy Food videos were released to give an overview of the measures WNC has implemented to ensure work safety and a safe and sanitary work environment.
-A Q&A activity was held alongside the release of the videos. <image><section-header><image><text><text><text><text><text><text><text><text> site doctors as health consultants, WNC's health center provides interpretation of physical examination results and health consultation services.
+A Q&A activity was held alongside the release of the videos.

-Healthcare: protect employees' health by providing occupational injury and maternity care services and conducting follow-up health checks.
-Staffed with healthcare personnel with clinical and workplace experience and on-

-Consultation & Assistance: provide consultation and resource sharing services to help solve employees' problems

-Word regarding the Employee Assistance Platform and WNC New Parents Support Network was spread via announcements and promotional posters to remind employees that they can use these services to share their worries and help solve their problems.
+- Healthcare: protect employees' health by providing occupational injury and maternity care services and conducting follow-up health checks.
+Staffed with healthcare personnel with clinical and workplace experience and onsite doctors as health consultants, WNC's health center provides interpretation of physical examination results and health consultation services. - Consultation & Assistance: provide consultation and resource sharing services to help solve employees' problems Word regarding the Employee Assistance Platform and WNC New Parents Support Network was spread via announcements and promotional posters to remind employees that they can use these services to share their worries and help solve their problems.

 Diversity and Equality: embrace diversity and uphold equality.